[update below] [2nd update below]

 On DSK and his champions in the French media—which has put certain American commentators in a state—if one were conspiracy theory-minded there is in fact an interesting pattern.
-Take a close look at the Gang of Five champions of Mr. Strauss-Kahn (most of whom have been laying low of late, BTW, or apologizing profusely for conneries they uttered during the first days of the affair): Bernard-Henri Lévy, Robert Badinter, Jack Lang, Jean-François Kahn, Jean Daniel (né Bensaïd), and to which one may add Alain Finkielkraut (though he’s been better on DSK than he was on Roman Polanski).
+Take a close look at the Gang of Six champions of Mr. Strauss-Kahn (most of whom have been laying low of late, BTW, or apologizing profusely for conneries they uttered during the first days of the affair): Bernard-Henri Lévy, Robert Badinter, Jack Lang, Jean-François Kahn, Jean Daniel (né Bensaïd), and Ivan Levaï (one may also add Alain Finkielkraut, though he’s been better on DSK than he was on Roman Polanski).
 Notice the pattern, Mr. Cohen?
 Something they all have in common?
-Hint: all “members of a tribe” defending one of their own? (wink, wink)
+Hint: all “members of a tribe” defending one of their own? (wink, wink) 😉

 I’m being facetious here, bien entendu.
 If there were emoticons for irony or eye-rolling, I’d put them in.
 But what is noteworthy is that absolutely no one in France—no one mainstream, in any case—has gone down this road.
 And I have heard or overheard nothing on it.
 If one is into conspiracy theories, this is the oldest in the book.
 And with a miserable recent history in France.
 There have no doubt been DSK conspiracy theories in the darker precincts of the Internet—places I don’t go, except by accident—that take up this theme, but no one else has.
 To conclude: the French are not into conspiracy theories any more than are Americans or any other people of an advanced, mature democracy.
 I repeat: they are not.
 Period.